 It is often said that Johnson wants to be loved – that he needs the attention and adoration of the crowd.
 If Johnson had believed Remain “doom-mongers”, the last thing he would have wanted to do is lead Britain off the proverbial cliff.
 To gamble on Remain winning would have been to take an intolerable risk.

 Johnson didn’t have a strong view

 It is more likely that Johnson considered that both leaving and remaining were acceptable options.
 He probably decided to support Leave to boost his appeal to the Conservative grassroots and thereby improve his chance of becoming PM.

 But if Johnson thought remaining might have been an option, why was his pro EU article so weak?
 Why admit that Cameron’s EU deal was unsatisfactory?
 Surely, Johnson should have set both sides out as best he could before arriving at a decision.

-Perhaps the answer is that Johnson calculated that he couldn’t be an ardent Remainer.
-Had he been, he would have forever lose the support of Leavers.
+Perhaps the answer is that Johnson calculated that it would be politically unwise to be an ardent Remainer.
+Had he been an ardent Remainer, he would have forever lost the support of Leavers.
 Much better to back remain with reservations, as he does in his pro EU article.